 Source: The Philippine Star

-He said that after the “eyeball confirmation” that the recovered body was that of Robredo, President Benigno Aquino III immediately informed the late secretary’s wife, Lenie, of the recovery over the phone.
+He said that after an “eyeball confirmation” that the recovered body was that of Robredo, President Benigno Aquino III immediately informed the late secretary’s wife of the recovery over the phone.

-Robredo went missing after a Piper Seneca plane plunged into the waters off Masbate City on Saturday afternoon.
+Robredo went missing after the Piper Seneca plane plunged into the waters off Masbate City on Saturday afternoon.

 A fourth occupant of the light plane, Senior Inspector Jun Abrazado, was rescued alive hours after the plane crash.